sarat9892/Image_Classification/README.md

 ## Experiments

+- Experiment 1
-The first experiment is detailed in the 'Experiment_1_VGG16.md' markdown file<br>
+   - The first experiment is detailed in the 'Experiment_1_VGG16.md' markdown file<br>
-The corresponding notebook can be found at notebooks/faceClassification_VGG.ipynb
+   - The corresponding notebook can be found at notebooks/faceClassification_VGG.ipynb